 ALEX KEITH '20 - Intersections of Race, Religion, and Class: Dartmouth College (links to external website), a Tableau data visualization project comparing student demographics and costs in Dartmouth College housing.
 Read "Marginalized Spaces" on the Rauner Library Blog.

 GRACE HANSELMAN '20 - Co-Education: Behind the Scenes, a digital exhibit exploring the administrative decision to make Dartmouth co-educational and early supports for early women students.
-Digitization for this exhibit is currently underway--sorry for the inconvenience!
+Due to some bibliographic issues, content for this exhibit is still under review--we apologize for the inconvenience.
 Read "The Co-ed Committees: Bringing Women to Dartmouth" on the Rauner Library Blog.

 FAYDRA RICHARDSON '20 - Rape and Sexual Assault at Dartmouth College, a video essay about sexual assault and the efforts to decrease sexual assault on campus after Dartmouth became co-educational.
 Please note that only a portion of this video is available for viewing due to unreparable issues with the video file.
 Read "Vigilantism at Dartmouth: Dartmouth Women’s Response to Sexual Assault" on the Rauner Library Blog.

 MIA NELSON '22 - "An Admirable Community in the Wilderness": Diversity and Inclusion in the Dartmouth Outing Club, a scrapbook made using the Book Arts Workshop about the history of diversity and inclusion in the Dartmouth Outing Club.
 Read "Room for a Few Girls: Co-Education in the Dartmouth Outing Club" on the Rauner Library Blog.